oldham123/cfa_level_iii/_readings/Reading 2 Guidance for the Standards.md

     - Different service levels are acceptable
     - Service levels available should be disclosed
     - All clients should have fair opportunity to act on recommendations
-      - Clients unaware of a change should be advised before orders are accepted
+      - Clients unaware of a recommendation change should be advised before orders are accepted
     - Do not take advantage of position within the industry to disadvantage clients
+    - Allocation of new issues according to advance indication of interest should be done on a pro-rata basis by client, not by portfolio manager
   - *Recommendations*
     - Establish procedures governing recommendation dissemination
     - Maintain a list of clients and holdings